The Writing Center

 The Writing Center is located on the 5th floor of the Loyola Science Center, Room 588.
 This is also known as the Harper-McGuiness Wing.
 For video directions click here.

-We also have a new walk-in center which is located in the Reilly Learning Commons in the Weinberg Memorial Library.
+For the summer, the Writing Center is located in the Reilly Learning Commons in the Weinberg Memorial Library.

 Do I have to make an appointment?

 We offer appointments in the CTLE, and walk-in hours in the Reilly Learning Commons (located in the Weinberg Memorial Library).
 We recommend making an appointment early on in the writing process, to guarantee a one-on-one session with a consultant.
-If you’re having difficulty finding an open slot, we frequently announce cancellations or last-minute openings through our Twitter and Facebook pages.

 To make an appointment, you can call the center at 570-941-6147, email email@example.com, or message us through our Facebook page.